Oh hey, I’m Arleigh aka Bike Shop Girl. Thanks for sharing your cargo bike journey with me.

 Time to Test Ride and Demo Cargo Bikes

 This is where I suggest having an open mind and not too many biases (unless it is color which I do understand!) try all the things and ask a lot of questions.
-Please message me if you aren't close by and if there is something I can help with.
-I hope to continue to add to this article and the "Cargo Biking Resources" category!
+Please message me if you aren’t close by and if there is something I can help with.
+I hope to continue to add to this article and the “Cargo Biking Basics” category!

 Words of Warning for Your Cargo Bike Journey